 To gear-up against these challenges, it is important to understand what is expected from today’s food producers when it comes to the food safety:

-- Consumer expectations: people are more aware and interested in the origin of the food products, as well as their safety.
+1. Consumer expectations: people are more aware and interested in the origin of the food products, as well as their safety.
 News articles and social media posts about foreign body findings in food can go viral overnight, and that is why producers need to able to react fast and ensure the safety of each individual package.
-Read our white paper about primary vs. secondary packaging and learn why and how primary packaging inspection offers more accurate and precise detection!

 In order to overcome all these three challenges, companies working with food industry need to renew their thinking about food safety.
 It is not about detecting only metal contaminants anymore, but to achieve complete quality inspection.

-X-ray systems are here to stay; this is noticeable also at food industry exhibitions, where X-ray systems with full rejection confirmation are an everyday thing.
+The presence of X-ray systems is noticeable also at food industry exhibitions, where X-ray systems with full rejection confirmation are an everyday thing.

 This trend is also identified within the food industry; according to Mekitec’s customer survey executed through a third-party company, 72,4% of our customers see our cooperation and X-ray technology in the food safety industry increasing in the next three years and 87,2% of them see the increase happening in the next 12 months.
 This is a clear indicator that X-ray systems are making their way to be the top choice for food inspection.